 - We regularly inform and train our staff about increased emphasis on cleaning and infection prevention.

 - We inform our customers about our emphasis on cleaning and infection prevention.

 - We place great emphasis on personal hygiene; hand washing, use of hand sanitizers, masks, and gloves.

 - We pay close attention to physical distancing.
 We use contactless solutions, if possible.

 - We encourage our customers to pay close attention to personal hygiene and infection prevention.

 Travelling to Iceland until 1.
 May

-Before arriving to Iceland, you need to register with less than 72 hours before arrival.
+Before arriving to Iceland, you need to register with less than 72 hours before arrival and bring a PCR test that is not older than 72 hours.
 See here: https://visit.covid.is/